 MuleSoft is the only company that offers a unified solution for composition, API management, and connectivity.
 Anypoint Platform, MuleSoft’s flagship product, has all the pieces of the enterprise agility puzzle.
 Get started on defining, creating, and maintaining your organization’s API strategy:

 The modern API, also known as the API building block, consists of functionality and simplicity required for the full lifecycle of APIs, connectivity to any source of data, ability to compose the data, and provides full visibility, security, governance right from design.
 You can’t execute on an effective API strategy without having well-designed APIs

 The modern API is a product and it has its own software development lifecycle (SDLC) consisting of design, test, build, management, and versioning.
 It also comes with thorough documentation to enable its consumption.

 Managing APIs throughout their entire lifecycle is critical to achieving an API strategy’s power to affect digital transformation.

 Developing your organization’s API strategy

 Building great APIs must go hand-in-hand with using them to develop our recommended API strategy, API-led connectivity.
 Here’s how to get started:

-When our customers adopt API-led connectivity, they experience dramatic and positive business outcomes.
+When our customers adopt an API strategy, they experience dramatic and positive business outcomes.
 Here are real-world case studies of how our customers achieved digital transformation with our recommended API strategy.